IgnacioPerezMolina/marcusSports/README.md

     - Aggregated, domain value Objects
     - Infrastructure
       To avoid contamination (Persistence is an implementation detail)

+- Value Object (UUID infrastructure inside Domain and explication)
-- Repository Patterns
++ Repository Patterns
-- Testing - unitarios, de integración y de aceptación + Mothers
++ Testing - unitarios, de integración y de aceptación + Mothers
 - el tema de guardar la información de los pedidos - About, "save unfinished order into a database or what", I discovered a use case to uso that information to send a help email to support the order and finish it.
 I’m not sure if later I’m going to delete data from database or maybe set an state (Depends on product decisions and metrics that we want to measure)